[Tip] Get Classic Wordpad (without Ribbons) in Windows 7 and Later

-Someone asked us how can he get the good ol' Wordpad and Paint back in Windows 7 as he can't get used to the new ribboned interface.
-So here we'll tell you the way to get the old Wordpad and Paint back in Windows 7.
+Someone asked us how can he get the good ol' classic Wordpad and Paint programs back in Windows 7 as he can't get used to the new ribbon interface.
+So here we'll tell you a way to get the classic Wordpad and Paint apps back in Windows 7 and later OS.

 Actually Windows 7 supports the old Wordpad and Paint.

-Following tutorial will show you how to get old Paint working in Windows 7:
+Following tutorial shows you how to get classic Paint app working in Windows 7:

-And here is step-by-step tutorial to get old Wordpad working in Windows 7:
+And here is the step-by-step tutorial to get classic Wordpad program working in Windows 7:

-If you have Windows Vista installed along with Windows 7, you can directly run the "wordpad.exe" file present in "%Programfiles%\Windows NT\Accessories" folder and it'll run the old Wordpad without any problem.
+If you have Windows Vista installed along with Windows 7 in your computer, you can directly run the "wordpad.exe" file present in "C:\Program Files\Windows NT\Accessories" folder and it'll run the old Wordpad without any problem.

-You can also create a shortcut of this file at Desktop or in Start Menu so that you can easily access it.
+You can create a shortcut of Wordpad EXE file at Desktop or pin the shortcut to Taskbar or Start Menu for quick and easy access.

-But if you want to completely replace the new Wordpad in Windows 7 with the old Wordpad, then you can follow these simple and easy to use steps:
+If you want to completely replace the new Wordpad in Windows 7 with the old Wordpad program, you can follow these simple and easy to use steps:

 1. Open following folder:

-You can open it by typing the path in RUN dialog box and press Enter.
+You can also open it by typing the path in RUN dialog box and press Enter.

 2. Now take ownership of "wordpad.exe" file.
-To take ownership, please follow this tutorial:
+To take ownership, check out following tutorials: